This post is all about the Dyker Heights holiday lights 2025 in Brooklyn, New York.

 It’s a neighbourhood that fully embraces the festive spirit, and you can feel that energy as soon as you step foot in it.

-Where is Dyker Heights?
+Where is the Dyker Heights Holiday Lights?

-Dyker Heights is a residential neighbourhood in southwest Brooklyn.
 The prime area to see the lights is between 11th and 13th Avenues and from 83rd to 86th Streets.

 The best part?
 You can stroll through at your own pace, stopping at the most extravagant houses, and really soak in the festive atmosphere.

-When do the Dyker Heights Holiday Lights Start?
+When do the Dyker Heights Holiday Lights 2025 Start?

 The residents of Dyker Heights typically put their Christmas decorations and lights up the weekend after Thanksgiving.